-The benchmark GMD event is defined for the reference Quebec earth model described in Table 1-3.
+The benchmark GMD event is defined for the reference Quebec earth model described in Table 1-34.
 The peak geoelectric field, E{peak} , to be used in a GMD Vulnerability Assessment may be obtained by either

-- Calculating the geoelectric field for the ground conductivity in the planning area and the reference geomagnetic field time series scaled according to geomagnetic latitude, using a procedure such as the plane wave method described in the NERC GMD Task Force GIC Application Guide2; or - Using the earth conductivity scaling factor β from Table 1-2 that correlates to the ground conductivity map in Figure 1-1 or Figure 1-2.
+- Calculating the geoelectric field for the ground conductivity in the planning area and the reference geomagnetic field time series scaled according to geomagnetic latitude, using a procedure such as the plane wave method described in the NERC GMD Task Force GIC Application Guide2; or - Using the earth conductivity scaling factor β from Table 1-23 that correlates to the ground conductivity map in Figure 1-1 or Figure 1-2.
 Along with the scaling factor α , β is applied to the reference geolectric field using the following equation to obtain the regional geoelectric field peak amplitude E{peak} to be used in GMD Vulnerability Assessment.
+When a ground conductivity model is not available the planning entity should use a β factor of 1 or a technically-justified value.

-$$E{\text{peak}} = 8 \times \alpha \times \beta \text{ (V/km)}$$
+$$E{peak} = 8 \times \alpha \times \beta \text{ (V/km)}$$

-The earth models used to calculate Table 1-2 for the United States were obtained from publicly available magnetotelluric data that is published on the U. S. Geological Survey website3.
-The models used to calculate Table 1-2 for Canada were obtained from Natural Resources Canada (NRCan) and reflect the average structure for large regions.
+The earth models used to calculate Table 1-23 for the United States were obtained from publicly available magnetotelluric data that is published on the U. S. Geological Survey website3.
+The models used to calculate Table 1-23 for Canada were obtained from Natural Resources Canada (NRCan) and reflect the average structure for large regions.
 NRCan also has developed some models for sub-regions which should be used when available.
-Because all models in Table 1-2 are approximations, a planner can substitute a technically justified earth model for its planning area when available.
+Because all models in Table 1-23 are approximations, a planner can substitute a technically justified earth model for its planning area when available.